Hello & Welcome

 Several more trips and a college degree in marketing and economics later, I was working on travel’s business side for Sonesta International Hotels in Boston, followed by a stint at Royal Caribbean.
 I continued to write throughout and discovered that bringing people and places to life on a page was as enticing as travel.

-I immersed myself in writing workshops after a move to the Washington, DC area more than twenty years ago.
-I’ve been a contributor for national magazines and newspapers ever since.
+I immersed myself in writing workshops after a move to the Washington, DC area and have been a contributor for national magazines and newspapers for more than twenty years.
 My love for two industries was spurred on at a conference where Arthur Frommer waxed philosophic on seven important lessons travel teaches—7:

 “Travel teaches humility.
 You become a quieter American as a result of travel…and, in my opinion, perhaps a more thoughtful one.”

-I witnessed that mantra made manifest when I ran a 5k with barefoot Barbadians on a Cruise to Run, met fellow moms while distributing shoes in remote Peruvian villages on a Soles 4 Souls trip, and especially in Italy and Spain with my sons.
+I witnessed that mantra made manifest when I ran a 5k with barefoot Barbadians on a Cruise to Run, met fellow moms while distributing shoes in remote Peruvian villages on a Soles 4 Souls trip, and especially in Europe with my sons.
 They noticed similarities between countries and differences.

 And I discovered the power travel has to teach when my ten-year-old son stood amid Roman ruins and remarked: “Wow, America is really young.”